davidgasquez/awesome-duckdb/README.md

 - [Excalichart.com](http://www.excalichart.com/) - A fast, free dashboard for exploring your data.
 - [Malloy](https://www.malloydata.dev/) - Malloy is an experimental language for describing data relationships and transformations.
 Malloy connects to BigQuery and Postgres, and natively supports DuckDB.
 - [Evidence](https://evidence.dev) - Generate reports using SQL and markdown.
 The DuckDB connector allows querying across DuckDB, csv, parquet and json.
-- [SQL Playground](https://sql.quacking.cloud) - DuckDB-WASM based SQL playground for running queries on local or remote data, being able to show data as tables or visually as graphs.
 - [Latitude](https://latitude.so) - Latitude uses DuckDB to power data snapshots.
 Drop a CSV file and query it with SQL at the speed of light.
 - [Census](https://www.getcensus.com/) - Census's dataset diffing for incremental syncs is powered by DuckDB.

+### Web Clients

+- [Online DuckDB Shell](https://shell.duckdb.org/) - Online DuckDB shell powered by WebAssembly.
+- [SQL Playground](https://sql.quacking.cloud) - DuckDB-WASM based SQL playground for running queries on local or remote data, being able to show data as tables or visually as graphs.
+- [Sekuel Playground](https://sekuel.com/playground/) - Query your local parquet, csv, json.
+Your data will not be sent out of the device you are using.
+- [CSVFiddle](https://csvfiddle.io/) - Free tool to explore and share insights from CSV files using SQL.
+Import data, write SQL, then instantly share it with anyone.
+- [Codapi](https://codapi.org/duckdb/) - Embed executable code snippets directly into your product documentation, online course or blog post.

 ## Libraries Powered by DuckDB